(with help from Jay Lewis, John Himpe, and David Livingston)

 During the first season, there was one team who did not guess a single word correctly in Bonus Lingo (and thus, won nothing); the "bonus letter" rule introduced in the 2nd season may have been added to prevent this from happening again.

-Second-season announcer Randi Thomas (only one of a handful of females to hold this position) is perhaps best known for her voice-over work in Hooked On Phonics ads.
+Second-season announcer Randy Thomas (only one of a handful of females to hold this position) is perhaps best known for her voice-over work on major awards shows, Hooked on Phonics ads and most recently, as the first female announcer of ABC News' long-running series "Nightline" .

 For the show's 3rd season, Stacey Hayes came aboard as announcer/hostess/"Lingo Linguist", handling the announcing duties and game judgement calls.
-(The first taped episode of the season saw her joined by a second model named Paula, but she had little function during the actual game, and was quickly dropped).
+(The first taped episodes of the season saw her joined by Paula Cobb, but the latter had little function during the actual game, and was dropped after only 2 shows).

 To launch the show's 3rd season, a special episode featuring 4 California Gubernatorial candidates playing for charity aired Oct.
 7, 2003 (actually 2 months before the "official" season premiere), leading into a repeat of GSN's original special "Who Wants to Be Governor of CA?
 The Debating Game".

-The 3rd season concluded with a 7-episode Tournament of Champions, in which 8 winning teams from the 2nd and 3rd seasons competed for the grand prize of a 2005 Suzuki Verona.
+The third season concluded with a 7-episode Tournament of Champions, in which eight winning teams from the 2nd and 3rd seasons competed for the grand prize of two 2005 Suzuki Veronas.
+During the finals episode, no Bonus Lingo round was played, replaced by a third maingame round in which the values were 75 points for each correct guess and 150 points for each "lingo".

-For the 4th season, Stacey has been replaced by Miss USA 2004, Shandi Finnessy, who essentially serves the same duties as her predecessor.
+For the 4th season, Stacey was replaced by Miss USA 2004, Shandi Finnessy, who essentially served the same duties as her predecessor.

 Shandi was featured as a celebrity on the 4th season of ABC's "Dancing With the Stars" (during which time GSN's airings of Lingo featured onscreen crawls encouraging DWtS viewers to vote for her), but was eliminated after the third week.